uva-cs/dsa2/docs/syllabus.md

 If we believe you have acted dishonestly, including sharing or receiving code, we will communicate this fact to you and propose a penalty.
 If you have information we lack, please share that with us; we may thereafter change our belief and/or proposed penalty.
-Penalties may be up to and including a failing grade (F) in the course, *independent of and in addition to the operations of the Honor Code*.
+Penalties can include modification of the grade on the assignment, modification of the grade in the course, and may be up to and including a failing grade (F) in the course. *This is independent of and in addition to the operations of the Honor Code*.
-- A typical first offense penalty: A zero (0) on the assignment in which the dishonesty or plagiarism occurred
-- A typical second or later offense penalty: an automatic F in the course.

 If the case is particularly egregious and beyond our comfort level handling in-course, we will refer the case to the University Honor System.